Content

 What are HR KPIs?

-As mentioned, these are tools that help HR managers to do their jobs more effectively and, above all, efficiently.
+As mentioned, these tools help HR managers do their jobs more effectively and, above all, efficiently.

 To know where we are going and which way we are going, find out when we have lost our way and what awaits us at each point along the journey, we need clear signs that tell us quickly and objectively.
 This also applies to the many tasks performed by people management departments.
 That’s what HR KPIs are for.

-HR KPIs must have the ability to target what we need to know to make the right decisions that allow us to move forward.
+HR KPIs must be able to target what we need to know to make the right decisions that allow us to move forward.
 If we have to evaluate, we evaluate, but evaluating for its sake is a waste of time (among other resources).
 In other words, knowledge does not take up space, but information takes up resources when it is obtained, processed, and communicated.
 Therefore, companies cannot afford to use HR KPIs that do not provide them with updated and concrete information.
-They need to refine their indicators to analyze the needs and characteristics of the people who are part of the company and those who could join it in the future.
+They need to refine their indicators to analyse the needs and characteristics of the people who are part of the company and those who could join it in the future.

 Improving processes is the primary means to improve results.
 It can be done in an improvised way.
 Still, it is better to do it by considering concretely and explicitly what objectives we are pursuing (results) and which indicators will show that we have achieved them.